Possible (political party): History

 As of November, Possible parted ways with most left-wing splinters of the PD, who had launched Future to the Left and joined Italian Left (SI), along with SEL and some left-wing splinters of the M5S.
 For his part, Civati looked interested in organising his party more "outside" than "inside the [political] palace".
 Consequently, Possible joined forces with AL, which was active also at the grassroots' level, and formed a joint sub-group within the Mixed Group of the Chamber.
 Shortly after, one deputy of AL, Toni Matarrelli, directly joined Possible, becoming its fifth deputy.

-In January 2016 Civati was elected secretary of the party with 93.2% of the vote by party members.
+In January 2016, Civati was elected secretary of the party with 93.2% of the vote by party members.

-Between February and March 2017 Mattarelli left the party to join the Democratic and Progressive Movement (MDP), along with splinters from the PD and SI, while Possible chose to sever its ties with AL and team up with SI instead, by forming a joint group in the Chamber.
+Between February and March 2017, Mattarelli left the party to join the Democratic and Progressive Movement (MDP), along with splinters from the PD and SI, while Possible chose to sever its ties with AL and team up with SI instead, by forming a joint group in the Chamber.

-In December 2017 Possible was a founding member, along with the MDP and SI, of Free and Equal (LeU), the left-wing joint list for the 2018 general election, which chose the President of the Senate and former anti-Mafia prosecutor Pietro Grasso as its leader and candidate for Prime Minister.
+In December 2017, Possible was a founding member, along with the MDP and SI, of Free and Equal (LeU), the left-wing joint list for the 2018 general election, which chose the President of the Senate and former anti-Mafia prosecutor Pietro Grasso as its leader and candidate for Prime Minister.

 In March 2018, following the electoral result below expectations, Civati resigned from secretary.
 In May Brignone was elected to replace him with 73.9% of the vote by party members, prevailing over David Tozzo with 26.1%.
 Subsequently, the party quit from LeU, while Tozzo left Possible to remain in LeU.

-In the run-up to the 2019 European Parliament election the party formed, along with the Federation of the Greens and Green Italia, Green Europe (EV).
+In the run-up to the 2019 European Parliament election, the party formed, along with the Federation of the Greens and Green Italia, Green Europe (EV).

-In the run-up of the 2022 general election the party joined the Greens and Left Alliance (AVS), earlier formed by SI and EV.
+In the run-up of the 2022 general election, the party joined the Greens and Left Alliance (AVS), earlier formed by SI and EV.

+The party was not accepted within AVS for the 2024 European Parliament election and chose not to participate.

+In May 2024, Francesca Druetti was elected new secretary of the party, replacing Brignone.